ContentGraz/OER/brand-driven-content-strategy-1.md

 Initially, it is necessary to determine the scope of content to which the audit refers.
 For example: For a website content audit, a list of all the URLs can be put in a large spreadsheet (there are tools to do that).
 Next, the share of the different content formats should be evaluated.
 Are there a lot of PDFs on the web page?
 Are there many images (which is good)?
 Videos?
 Where are links set or is there duplicate content?
 Are there dead links?

 After this rough overview the quality of the content can be determined.
 There are several ways to do this.
-The spreadsheet already created for the quantitative overview can be used as a base for evaluating the content piece by piece with relation to goals, the question that has been defined as starting point for the audit or to the message architecture that has been created.
-An alternative procedure consists in following a customer journey through the current website and checking if the customers' needs are met or their questions are answered.
+The spreadsheet that has been created for the quantitative overview can be used as a base for evaluating the content piece by piece.
+An alternative procedure consists in following a customer journey through the existing website and checking if the customers' needs are met or their questions are answered.

-Doing the content audit means also is also to deal with constraints.
-In most cases, resources are only sufficient to examine a portion of the available content.
-If it is only possible to analyse a strategically important sample of the website it is crucial to correctly define the criteria for chosing it.
+Doing the content audit means also to deal with constraints.
+In most cases, the restricted resources will only allow to examine a portion of the available content.
+If it is only possible to analyse a strategically important sample of the website it is crucial to correctly define the criteria for its choice.

 A content audit is one of the key deliveries to the client.
 It is essential for defining the key elements of a content strategy.
-Without a qualitative audit, all subsequent recommendations for content hang in the air.
+Without a qualitative audit, all subsequent recommendations for content will dangle in the air.

 In class, Margot Bloomstein provides several different ‘doings’ to get her students to the topic.
 ‘Hands-on’ and ‘speak up’ is the overriding principle in each of her lectures

-## Finding appropriate vhannels and content types: a crucial step
+## Finding appropriate channels and content types: a crucial step

 Based on the content audit it is possible to recommend appropriate content types.

 #### What is a content type? [#](#what-is-a-content-type)

 In his online glossary for web content management [Deane Barker](https://flyingsquirrelbook.com/author/) defines a content type as follows: “The specification of a logical type of content–for example, a News Article or a Blog Post.”
 A content type can be seen as declaration of a specific piece of content that defines requirements and possibilities.
 Content types belong to channels: A blog post can belong to the channel *web site* or LinkedIn, a howto post can be part of a company's YouTube channel.
 Many business owners, CEO’s or even marketers are tempted to think that it it is enough to specify appropriate content as e.g. *video*.
-But still the message itself will decide between good or bad content.
-It needs the appropriate channel and content type to be perceived.
-Therefore it is crucial to select content types which support specific communication goals.
+But only a video of a specific type in a specific channel will be appropriate for the message and and achieve its purpose.
+It is crucial to select content types which support the message architecture.

 #### How to recommend appropriate content types [#](#how-to-recommend-appropriate-content-types)